mruby/mruby/doc/compile/README.md

 ## Cross-Compilation

 mruby can also be cross-compiled from one platform to another.
-To achive this the *build_config.rb* needs to contain an instance of
+To achieve this the *build_config.rb* needs to contain an instance of
 ```MRuby::CrossBuild```.
 This instance defines the compilation
 tools and flags for the target platform.
 An example could look
 like this: